bigfix/developer.bigfix.com/site/reference/types/string.md

 # file type &lt;string&gt; : file type

-The phrase &amp;#39;file type&amp;#39; can be used to create a file type object from a string.
+The phrase &#39;file type&#39; can be used to create a file type object from a string.

 # fileset version record &lt;string&gt; : fileset version record

-Returns a fileset version record specified by the string in the format &amp;quot;ver.rel.mod.fix&amp;quot;.
+Returns a fileset version record specified by the string in the format "ver.rel.mod.fix".

 # fileset version requirement &lt;string&gt; : fileset version requirement

-Returns a fileset version requirement specified by the string in the format &amp;quot;lpp_name ver.rel.mod.fix&amp;quot;.
+Returns a fileset version requirement specified by the string in the format "lpp_name ver.rel.mod.fix".

 # filesystem &lt;string&gt; : filesystem

 Returns the filesystem corresponding to the specified name.
-On a Macintosh, this inspector returns a &amp;lt;volume&amp;gt; object.
+On a Macintosh, this inspector returns a &lt;volume&lt; object.

 # filesystem &lt;string&gt; : volume